kajuna0amendez/Pytorch/MultiLayerPerceptron/README.md

-# Here are two codes:
+# Mulitlayer Perceptron

+A series of multilayer perceptron implementations

-1. One for the pytorch implementation using CPU and GPU
+1. MultiLayerPerceptron.py testing of the performance on cpu and gpu
-2. The other using the old numpy (Originally in matlab 16 years ago and now in Python around 5 years ago)

-They show how your thinking tends to evolve with time.
+2. MultiLayerPerceptronOpt.py hacking into the optim to use the backpropagation equations using the grad vector

+3. Adding the normalization layer from "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift"

 Additionally:

-1. You have the pdf presentation for my class in MLP
+A series of papers and my class on multilayer perceptron